ChimeraTK/DeviceAccess/doc/spec_StatusAggregator.md

 * **R1.1.3**: If a StatusAggregator is found at some hierarchy level below, the search is stopped for that branch of the hierarchy tree, i.e. all variables which are already aggregated by that aggregator are not aggregated again
+* **R1.1.4**: The StatusAggregator provides a `disable` input, which deactivates the aggregator and sets the output status to OFF.

 ### R1.2 Priorization of status values ###